microsoft/mwx-teams-spo-nav/README.md

 * Add the [New Employee Onboarding](https://docs.microsoft.com/en-us/sharepoint/provision-neo-hub) look book to Teams to empower new hires with the information they need to be successful.

 Teams supresses SharePoint's navigation when viewing a site in Teams.
 While this behavior is desired for some scenarios (like the [Me Hub](https://aka.ms/me-hub)), there are others (like the examples mentioned) where users need the ability navigate throughout a site.
 This solution addresses those use cases by adding navigation back into a SharePoint site when it detects it is running in Teams.

+### Features
-There is a url paramater that can specified to supress the navigation for those scenarios where you don't navigation.
+* Url paramater that can specified to supress the navigation for those scenarios where you don't navigation.
-If your site has both hub and site navigation, there will be a pivot that will let you select what navigation to view.
+* If your site has both hub and site navigation, there will be a pivot that will let you select what navigation to view.

 ![Usage gif](https://github.com/microsoft/mwx-teams-spo-nav/wiki/assets/teams-spo-nav.gif)